eresearchqut/etc_jupyterlab_telemetry_extension/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/educational-technology-collective/etc_jupyterlab_telemetry_extension/main?urlpath=lab)

-This extension provides a JupyterLab service named INotebookEvent that emits events associated with user actions in the Notebook.
-The INotebookEvent Token represents a service that can be consumed by a JupyterLab plugin similar to core services: [Core Tokens](https://jupyterlab.readthedocs.io/en/stable/extension/extension_points.html#core-tokens).
+This extension provides a JupyterLab service named IETCJupyterLabTelemetry that exposes a NotebookEventLibrary that has events that emit Signals associated with user actions in the Notebook.
+The IETCJupyterLabTelemetry Token represents a service that can be consumed by a JupyterLab plugin similar to core services: [Core Tokens](https://jupyterlab.readthedocs.io/en/stable/extension/extension_points.html#core-tokens).
 See the [Usage](#usage) section for instructions on how to consume the service.

-The following events are emitted by the service:
+The following events are emitted by the events in the NotebookEventLibrary:

 * Active Cell Changed
 * Cell Added